wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 ### Tier 0
 #### Test configuration

-For each configuration option, we check if logcollector and agentd correctly starts and that any API request to the Manager configuration returns the same options that the specified in `ossec.conf`
+For each configuration option, we check if `logcollector` and `agentd` correctly starts and that any API request to the Manager configuration returns the same options that the specified in configuration file.

+#### Test command monitoring

+Command monitoring consists of periodically executing programs and logging their output to detect possible changes in it.
+These tests will verify that the `logcollector` command monitoring system works correctly by running different commands with special characteristics.

+#### Test keep running

+This test will check if `logcollector` keeps running once a log is rotated (move the data to another file and empty the file that is being monitored).